yWorks/yfiles-for-java-swing-demos/demos/src/complete/isometric/README.md

 # Isometric Drawing

- To produce a 3-dimensional view of a graph, node positions and edge routes are transformed into isometric coordinates.
-Additionally, nodes are represented by isometric cuboids.
+ This demo makes use of the `Projection` feature of the `CanvasComponent` .
+To improve the 3-dimensional appearance, nodes are represented by isometric cuboids.